lablnet/EasyTools-Source/README.md

 ## Requirements
 1. NodeJs
 2. Cordova
-3. Android SDK / Macintosh laphop
+3. Android SDK
-4. Passion to play with open source code.
+4. Passion to play with source code.

 ## Installations
 1. Close this repo